DataStax-Academy/Spring-boot-todo-app/README.md

 If you already have an Astra database, you can reuse it, but please create a new keyspace by name `todoapp`

-Once your database is created and ready to use, download the secure connect bundle and save it locally.
+Once your database is created and ready to use, download the secure connect bundle from the main connection dialog page and save it locally.
 We will need to upload this bundle in the next step.
 Keep it as a zip, there is no need to unzip the file.

 To get coding, start gitpod.
 You will need to be signed in to Github: